 If you’re like me, you’ve probably given little thought to figs – aside from how delicious they are.
-But a quick look into the lives of figs reveals an entirely different picture: a remarkable and complex partnership between plant and pollinator.
-So what exactly are figs, what is a fig wasp, and why are they so special?
+But a quick look into the lives of figs reveals an entirely different picture: a remarkable and complex partnership between figs and wasps - plant and pollinator.
+So what exactly are figs, how are figs pollinated, what is a fig wasp, and why are they so special?

 Our local supermarkets are a categorical minefield.
 Granted that most of us are now well aware that tomatoes and avocados are technically fruits and not vegetables, while an aubergine, interestingly, is actually a kind of berry – and the same goes for bananas.
 But while this botanical treachery has been exposed in some cases, others have managed to slip under the radar: Right under our noses, the fig has been masquerading as a fruit.

 That's right – what most of us would have smugly placed in the ‘fruit’ divide is actually not a fruit at all, but an inflorescence, a core of hundreds of tiny, delicate flowers, clustered within a bulbous stem.
 Cut open a fig, and the psychedelic maze you see within are individual flowers, and the crunchy bits, the seeds of each flower.1

 Because figs are technically the flowers of a fig plant and not fruit, in order for the plant to reproduce, these flowers need to be pollinated.
 But, as you can imagine, pollinating the fig’s internal flowers is nothing short of mission impossible.
 Only one small but significant visitor has successfully undertaken such a task: the fig wasp.

 At the size of a mosquito, this tiny invertebrate gives its life in service to pollinating the fig, and in return, each fig provides a safe and accommodating nursery to hatch and raise young.

 Did you know that drones can be used to pollinate some agricultural crops?
 Read about pollination here.